 Clayton Kennedy is an arts administrator and art historian from Fowlerville, Michigan.
 He earned his BA in Art History and Visual Culture from Michigan State University in 2020.
-While in undergrad, Clayton worked as a gallery assistant at both the MSU Broad Art Museum and the Michigan State Galleries.
-He also underwent an internship in arts administration at the Lansing Art Gallery and Education Center.
+As an undergraduate, Clayton worked as a gallery assistant at both the MSU Broad Art Museum and the Michigan State Galleries.
+He also completed an internship in arts administration at the Lansing Art Gallery and Education Center.
 His interests revolve around exhibition-making and the democratization of arts institutions.

 Tatyana Scott (MAAAP ‘23)

 Tatyana Scott (MAAAP ‘22) is a first year student with experience working with nonprofit and management.
 New to Chicago, Tatyana spent the last four years in Boston where she collaborated with artists and activists.
 She has been involved with fundraising ventures through art shows, has led volunteer networks, and has worked with multiple cooperatives and independent artist groups.
 Tatyana earned her BFA in Studio Art with an emphasis in Painting and Drawing from Eastern New Mexico University in 2016, where she worked with The Runnels Gallery and The Runnels Library Collection.